 About Trampoline Sports

 Individual Trampoline consists of an individual competitor performing two routines on the trampoline.
 These routines consist of a 1st voluntary (compulsory elements) and a 2nd voluntary routine (optional).In most competitions, skills are performed from ten contacts with the bed, starting the routine and ending the routine on the feet.
 Skills range from aerial shapes (tucks, pike and straight bounces) tomultiple somersaults with twists.
 Skills receive difficulty points according to body position, the degrees of rotation and twist executed.
 The 2nd voluntary routine also consists of a combination of ten consecutive different skills.
 Thecompetitor selects the skills.
 This routine is judged on the performance and a degree of difficulty score is added to this total.
 Competitors will use a combination of ten different skills that can see the world’s best athletes performing a combination of double and triple somersaults with multiple twists, performed at heights of up to 8 metres above the ground, to show-case the aestheticallypleasing and awe inspiring rebounding sports spectacle of trampoline.
-From January 2011, both routines will be awarded a “Time of Flight” bonus.
+Also both routines are awarded a “Time of Flight” bonus.
 Routines will be timed either manually or electronically.
 The longer the ‘time of flight’, time spent in the air, the higher the points bonus awarded to the routine and the time (in seconds) will be added onto the score for that routine.

 Synchronised Trampoline is judged the same as individual trampoline but there are two competitors bouncing on separate trampolines.
 Competitors are marked on how well they stay synchronised with each other.
 The routines that they perform must be identical and if either competitor performs a different skill or even the same skill in a different position the routine stops at that skill and they will receive a score for the part of the routine performed before the error.